xenify-io/litepaper/README.md

 Introducing vXEN, a groundbreaking solution by Xenify that enables seamless burning of XEN across all chains, unifying the XEN ecosystem and supporting its deflationary nature.
 This innovative approach has been made possible through the integration of Alexar, a decentralised protocol that breaks down barriers between cross-chain communication with its comprehensive protocol suite.

-Now, users are no longer required to hold the native XEN token based on the Ethereum network to participate in the burn process.
-Instead, Xenify empowers users from the wider XEN ecosystem to effortlessly burn their native XEN tokens from various EVM-compatible networks for vXEN directly from their wallets.
+Thanks to vXEN, users are not required to hold native XEN tokens based on the Ethereum network to participate in Xenify's burn process and acquire XNF.
+Instead, Xenify empowers users from the wider XEN ecosystem to acquire XNF by effortlessly burning their native XEN tokens from various EVM-compatible networks directly from their wallets.

-This solution stems from Xenify's dedication to the interoperability of the XEN ecosystem and the shared vision of making Xenify accessible to XEN holders (or Xenians) across multiple chains.
-This enables Xenify to be seamlessly interoperable with any chain supported by the XEN ecosystem and positions Xenify's burn process as a strategic layer 2 burner of XEN.
+This remarkable solution stems from Xenify's shared commitment to the interoperability of the XEN ecosystem and the vision of making Xenify accessible to XEN holders across multiple chains.
+As a result, vXEN enables Xenify to seamlessly interact with any chain supported by the XEN ecosystem, establishing itself as a strategic layer 2 burner of XEN.

+Think of vXEN as the virtual counterpart of XEN tokens, designed exclusively to facilitate the conversion of native XEN token variants into XNF tokens.
+It's worth noting that acquiring vXEN requires XEN tokens or a XEN token variant supported by Xenify, such as bXEN on the BNB Chain.

 vXEN can be thought of as the virtual counterpart of XEN tokens, designed solely to facilitate the conversion of native XEN token variants into XNF tokens.
 It's important to note that acquiring vXEN requires XEN tokens or a XEN token variant supported by Xenify, such as bXEN on the BNB Chain.